 Situated on the former site of the West Indies Docks, Canary Wharf is the city’s second financial centres (City of London being the first.)
-This London neighborhood has been a hub of commerce since the early 1800s.
-What began as a dock on the Isle of Dogs, built for trade of sugar and spices from the West Indies, has become a financial powerhouse.
+This London neighbourhood has been a hub of commerce since the early 1800s.
+What began as a dock on the Isle of Dogs, built for the trade of sugar and spices from the West Indies, has become a financial powerhouse.
 Many of Europe’s major corporations, from media to banking, maintain their European (and often worldwide) headquarters in the office complexes of Canary Wharf.

 Distance to London

 Canary Wharf is a meagre five miles from central London.
 Visitors are encouraged to use public transportation; bus, river bus, train, and light rail are available.
 This London neighbourhood is the city’s second financial centres (City of London being the first.)
 Driving the A1203 between Canary Wharf and central London is typically a gruelling forty-minute drive in typical traffic.
 Tourists and visitors who opt to drive will find that the docks have several accommodations for parking (including valet.)

 There is no argument that Canary Wharf is a photographer’s paradise.
 The architecture, landscaping and iconic buildings make the area rich in picture-perfect hot spots.
 Amateur photographers and professionals alike can’t deny the temptation to document their visit to London’s finer neighbourhood on film.
 Be aware, Canary Wharf is a privately owned estate with strict guidelines on professional photography.
 Tourists, students, and hobbyists will find more relaxed rules.
 Before your trip to Canary Wharf, visit the estate’s website for guidance on photography.

 Beyond the Union Jack: Canary Wharf’s Best Souvenirs